-Currently, the Astrophysics Group consists of 7 permanent professors, 2 Ramón y Cajal researchers, and several postdoctoral researchers and Ph.D. students (cf. People).
+Currently, the Astrophysics Group consists of 6 permanent professors, as well as several fellows, postdoctoral researchers, and Ph.D. students (cf. People).
 Other permanent members of the Department of Theoretical Physics and the IFT (e.g. J. García-Bellido, B. Gavela, and C. Muñoz, among others) often carry out activities and expeditions towards cosmology and astroparticle physics, and several scientists from other institutions collaborate with the Group on a regular basis.
-We have recently joined forces with a group of scientists from the Centro de Astrobiología (CAB) and formed the Unidad Asociada Astro-UAM

 Star formation and exoplanets